Manuel lashes northwest Mexico as storm misery spreads

 While all but two of Mexico's ports remained open to large ships, including its three main oil export hubs along the Gulf, nearly 40 ports along both the Gulf and Pacific coasts were closed on Thursday morning to smaller boats, the transport ministry said.

-State oil monopoly Pemex said it had dispatched technicians to fix a ruptured 12-inch oil pipeline from the Gulf port of Madero inland to Cadereyta, which connects two refineries.
+State oil monopoly Pemex said it had dispatched technicians to fix a ruptured 12-inch (30 cm) oil pipeline from the Gulf port of Madero inland to Cadereyta, which connects two refineries.

 The pipeline was damaged when the Pablillo River burst its banks due to heavy rains.